Community Enagagement Partnerships and Projects Across Campus

 UWG Welcome Center & Visitor Parking

-UWG Sponsor: Office of Community Engagement, Auxiliary Services
+UWG Sponsor: Office of Public Service and Outreach, Auxiliary Services

 Other Partners: UWG Parking & Transportation, Community organizations who share resources to house in our welcome center

-The Bonner House on Front Campus Drive serves as a Welcome Center for campus visitors.
+The Welcome Center for campus visitors is located in Sanford Hall on Front Campus Drive.
 Visitors are able to pick up information about the campus and the surrounding community, as well as register their vehicle and obtain a visitor parking hangtag.
-This easily accessible location for the community allows them to feel welcomed onto campus.
+This easily accessible location for the community allows visitors to feel welcomed onto campus.
 Here, they can receive directions, parking, and information all in one stop.
-The University creates a welcoming reputation and have someone designated to assist visitors with directions.
+The University creates a welcoming reputation and has someone designated to assist visitors with directions.

 Website for the support of exceptional experiences in the community